physical-biology-of-chromatin/Painter-Model/README.md

 For enzyme limitation uncomment line 132.
   >_Ntot_        Total number of HMEs\
   >_rconst_      ku/kb = ratio binding-unbinding rates

+(Use appropriate parameter values mentioned in the article to obtain the results)

 ## Output
    Output is stored in the variable fin_out.
 Line 226 specifies transcription or chromatin state output to be stored.
    'Output.txt' stores a single tajectory data as well.